P0p0vsk1/IMG2ENC/README.md

 # <center>Img2Enc: Image-Based Encryption Tool</center>

+## Introduction
-`Img2Enc` is a Python-based command-line tool that allows users to encrypt and decrypt files using a unique key derived from an image.
+`Img2Enc` is a Python-based command-line tool that allows users to encrypt and decrypt files using a unique key derived from an image or the image itself.
 This tool uses the AES encryption algorithm and offers a user-friendly interface to handle file encryption tasks with ease.

 ## Features
+- UnCrackable file encryption
 - Encrypt and decrypt files using AES-256.
 - Generate encryption keys from images.
+- Use either image file or key file to encrypt/decrypt
 - Command-line interface for easy use.
-- Gradient banner display for a visually appealing introduction.

 ## Installation
 > [!IMPORTANT]